Sindrit Guri: Oostende

 On 15 May 2018, it was announced that Guri would join K.V.
 Oostende of Belgian First Division A, on a three-year contract starting from 1 July.
 Kukësi earned €710,000 from the transfer and also retained part ownership.
 Guri however joined the team in mid-June and scored a brace in his first match for his new side.

 He made his official debut for the team on 28 July in the opening match of championship versus Royal Excel Mouscron, setting up the first goal in an eventual 2–1 home win.
 Guri's first goal came in his second appearance for the club on 5 August, netting in the second half of the 5–2 loss to Anderlecht.

 Shkëndija

 On 4 September 2021, he joined Shkëndija in the Macedonian First Football League on a one-year deal.

+İstanbulspor

+On 26 August 2022, Guri signed a three-year contract with Turkish Süper Lig club İstanbulspor.
+In July 2023, the Istanbul-based side announced that Guri's contract had been terminated by mutual agreement.

+Città di Varese

+On 26 September 2023, Guri joined Italian Serie D club Città di Varese.

+Prishtina

+On 4 March 2024, Guri signed a precontract with Kosovo Superleague club Prishtina, and this transfer would become legally effective in July 2024.

 International career

 Guri was called up to the Albania U19 side for the 2012 UEFA European Under-19 Championship qualification.
 He made his debut on 5 October 2011 in the 1–0 defeat to Denmark, where he played for 57 minutes.
 He went on to play the remaining two matches as Albania finished the Group 12 in the third position, failing to secure a spot for 2012 UEFA European Under-19 Championship.

 On 21 May 2018, following a good run on club level, Guri received his first senior call-up by manager Christian Panucci for the friendlies against Kosovo and Ukraine.
 He started the game against Kosovo, thus earning his first senior cap, making a good overall performance for around 70 minutes before making place for defender Mërgim Mavraj.